Implementing HAAPI Attestation Fallback

 WidgetConfiguration.ClientAuthenticationMethod.Mtls(clientKeyStore = deviceKeyStore,clientKeyStorePassword = deviceKeyStorePassword,serverTrustStore = serverTrustStore)

-The Curity Identity Server will first need to be updated to allow Mutual TLS on the token endpoint and the registration endpoint.
+You first need to update the Curity Identity Server to allow Mutual TLS on the token endpoint and the registration endpoint.
 Go to Profiles → Token Service → Endpoints, and set Client Authentication to Allow (the orange question mark) for these endpoints.

 Then, set the HAAPI client's authentication method to Mutual TLS